Erkhanal/portfolio/index.md

 ## **Summary:**

-Qualified Mechanical Engineer with a distinct knowledge of mechanical engineering, having a strong passion for programming and AI.
+<span class="animated-text">Qualified Mechanical Engineer with a distinct knowledge of mechanical engineering, having a strong passion for programming and AI.
 Over 4 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
-Proficient in Solidworks, AutoCAD(3D&2D) and programming languages such as Python.
+Proficient in Solidworks, AutoCAD(3D&2D) and programming languages such as Python.</span>
-<span class="animated-text">This text fades in with animation.</span>
 * * *

 ## **Education:**